 You’re a sword, Vasher thought, not a palm tree.
 The sack or the air, it’s the same to you.

 Nightblood fell silent.
-He was smart enough to realize that he was not a person, despite his claims and implications.
+He was smart enough to realize that he was not a person.
 However, he didn’t like being confronted with that fact.
 It tended to put him in a sullen mood.

 That suited Vasher just fine.

 He made his way to a restaurant a few streets down from the Court of Gods.
-That was one thing he had missed about T’Telir: Restaurants.
-In most cities, inns and taverns provided the only real dining options.
-If you were going to stay for a while, you hired a local woman to give you meals at her table.
-If you were staying for a short time, you ate whatever your innkeeper saw fit.
+This was one thing he had missed about T’Telir: restaurants.
+In most cities, inns and taverns provided the only dining options.
+If you were going to stay in a city for a while, you hired a local woman to give you meals at her table.
+If you were staying for a short time, you ate whatever your innkeeper gave you.

 In T’Telir, however, the population was large enough--and rich enough--to support dedicated food providers.
-Restaurants, some that even pandered to the lower income levels.
-The restaurant in question was one of these, but one with a slightly better reputation than most.
-Textees food was the menu--the Hallandren liked foreign spices as much as they liked odd colors.
+It had something unique in the world: restaurants, even some that pandered to the lower income levels.

-He had a booth reserved already, and the waiter simply nodded him to the spot.
+Vasher had a booth reserved already, and the waiter simply nodded him to the spot.
 Vasher sat, setting Nightblood up beside the wall.

-The sword had been stolen within a minute of his letting go of it.
+The sword was stolen within a minute of his letting go of it.

 He ignored that fact, sitting quietly as the waiter brought him a warm cup of citrus tea.
 Vasher sipped at the sweetened liquid, sucking on the bit of a rind, wondering why in the world a people who lived in a tropical lowland preferred heated teas.

 A few minutes later, his tea half done, his BioChroma warned him that he was being watched.
-Vasher didn’t turn, but he could feel the eyes studying him.
+Eyes were watching him.
 Eventually, that same BioChroma alerted him that someone was approaching.
-Vasher sipped his tea, though he did pull his dagger free of his belt with his free hand.
-A glow shone out of the corner of his eye, and the browns of the wooden table heightened just slightly.
+Vasher sipped his tea, though he did pull his dagger from his belt with his free hand.
+The browns of the his wooden table heightened just slightly.

 The priest sat down opposite Vasher in the booth.
 He wore street clothing, but--perhaps unconsciously--he had still chosen to wear the white and green of his deity.
-Vasher slipped his dagger back into place, masking the sound by taking a loud sip of his tea.
+Vasher slipped his dagger back into its sheath, masking the sound by taking a loud sip of his tea.

 The priest, Bebid, shuffled a bit.
-He glowed with enough Breaths to have barely reached the First Heightening.
+He gave off an aura to the colors around him that indicated he had enough Breath to have barely reached the First Heightening.
 It was where most people--those who could afford to buy Breath--stopped.
-It would extend their lifespan by a good decade or so, give them an increased sense regarding the life around them, let them see auras and distinguish other Awakeners, and--in a pinch--let them to a little Awakening themselves.
-A decent trade for spending enough money to feed a family for some fifty years.
+It would extend their lifespan by a good decade or so, give them an increased sense regarding the life around them.
+It would also let them see auras and distinguish other Awakeners, and--in a pinch--let them to a little Awakening themselves.
+A decent trade for spending enough money to feed a peasant family for some fifty years.

 “Well?”
 Vasher asked.

-Bebid actually jumped nervously at the sound.
+Bebid actually jumped at the sound.
 Vasher sighed, closing his eyes.
 The priest was not accustomed to these kinds of clandestine meetings.
 He wouldn’t have come at all, had Vasher not exerted certain. . .pressures on him.

 Vasher opened his eyes, staring at the priest as the waiter arrived with two plates of spiced rice.
+Textees food was the restaurant’s specialty--the Hallandren liked foreign spices as much as they liked odd colors.
 Vasher had placed the order earlier, along with a payment that would keep the surrounding booths closed.

 “I. . .”
 Bebid said.
 “I don’t know.
 Haven’t been able to find out much.”